JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 In all cases, the commercial license fees are far beyond what most researchers can afford, even if reduced license fees are often available for academia.
 The closed-source nature of the software packages makes them non-extendable by the community.

-The `GeophysicalModelGenerator.jl` julia package is already used to generate input models for the geodynamic codes [LaMEM](https://github.com/UniMainzGeo/LaMEM) [@Kaus_Popov_Baumann_Pusok_Bauville_Fernandez_Collignon_2016], [JustRelax.jl](https://github.com/PTsolvers/JustRelax.jl), and [MagmaThermokinematics.jl](https://github.com/boriskaus/MagmaThermoKinematics.jl).
+The `GeophysicalModelGenerator.jl` package is already used to generate input models for the geodynamic codes [LaMEM](https://github.com/UniMainzGeo/LaMEM) [@Kaus_Popov_Baumann_Pusok_Bauville_Fernandez_Collignon_2016], [JustRelax.jl](https://github.com/PTsolvers/JustRelax.jl), and [MagmaThermokinematics.jl](https://github.com/boriskaus/MagmaThermoKinematics.jl).
 It is also already used in a number of shortcourses and lectures at the universities of Mainz, Heidelberg, and Bologna.

 # Basic usage

-The core of the package consists of the  `GeoData`, `UTMData`, `ParaviewData`, and `CartData` structures which hold the 3D data along with coordinates (and potentially metadata) information. `GeophysicalModelGenerator.jl` can be installed using the build-in Julia package manager:
+The core of the package consists of the  `GeoData`, `UTMData`, `ParaviewData`, and `CartData` structures which hold the 3D data along with coordinates (and potentially metadata) information. `GeophysicalModelGenerator.jl` can be installed using the built-in Julia package manager:
 ```julia
 julia> ]
 (@v1.10) pkg> add GeophysicalModelGenerator